RandomNoobster/IT1901-Chore-Manager/docs/release3/README.md

 When using JaCoCo, we learned that just looking at test coverage can be misleading.
 JaCoCo marks code as "covered" if it is run during the test phase.
 However, this does not mean that the code is explicitly tested.
 It might just be run as periphery code during another test.
 We have tried to avoid this by being aware of it and writing tests that explicitly test all the code we want to test.

-## Environments
+## Environments / Isolation
 We have introduced environments in release 3, which are used to isolate the configuration of the application.
 In total, we have two `.env`-files, one for each environment, which are [`.env.development`](/chore-manager/.env.development) and [`.env.test`](/chore-manager/.env.test).
 By introducing environments there is no way for the test environment to access the information used in the development environment, and vice versa.
-This solved a major concern regarding accidentally overwriting our main text file, with our test data, and we needed to be extremely careful to overwrite all file paths in tests.
+This solved a major concern regarding accidentally overwriting our main text file with our test data, and we needed to be extremely careful to overwrite all file paths in tests.
 With environments, testing has no knowledge of the existence of the development environment, and therefore cannot overwrite it.
 Also by doing this, we automated the process of setting the file path, as the file path is defined in the `.env`-files.

 Although it is not recommended to push .env-files to GitLab, and instead share it confidentially within the team.
 We needed to push it to master, so that the app has the necessary information without needing to contact us when grading.
 In addition, our .env files do not contain any sensitive information.